October 21st, 2020

 The Difference Between Calling B2B and B2C

-Even though GPDR doesn’t refer specifically to B2B or B2C but identified or identifiable subjects, there’s a difference between calling B2C and B2B.
+Even though GPDR doesn’t refer specifically to B2B or B2C but to identified or identifiable subjects, there’s a difference between calling B2C and B2B.

-Contrary to B2C calling, you don’t need consent if you do cold B2B calling (answering the phone is consent in itself!).
-However, you need to have a legitimate purpose, which means that you need to consider your interest as a business and make sure that the prospect could be interested in your product or services.
-Also, make sure that it’s the right decision maker you’re calling.
+However, you need to have a legitimate purpose, which means that you need to consider your interest as a business and ensure that the prospect could be interested in your product or services.
+Also, make sure it’s the right decision-maker you’re calling.

 Remember, when it comes to GPDR, the same rules apply when processing and storing personal information about a given prospect.
-Suppose you do intend to process or store personal data related to a specific individual in an organization in connection to the call.
+Suppose you intend to process or store personal data related to a specific individual in an organization in connection to the call.
 In that case, the prospect must consent – e.g., if you intend to record the conversation.
 You also need consent if you intend to send a follow-up email (e.g., with offers).
 Especially if you call one-man-businesses, you need to be aware that all data can easily be tracked down to a single individual.

 We’ll get back to the tricky part of obtaining consent to record a conversation in a bit.
 First, let's focus on getting consent to send an e-mail.